It’s a verse a lot of critics bring up as an example of the cruel nature of the Christian doctrine. So is this moral? In a way, yes.

 9 Happy shall he be, that taketh and dasheth thy little ones against the stones.

 This is the entire Psalm.
 The obvious context reveals the verse of concern and the whole psalm to be a lament of anguish and anger against those who had done terrible wrongs to him and his own.
 How is this moral?
 In the context of the ancient social world, people were a lot more open and honest in their thoughts and writings.
 We often do the same thing today, if only for a fleeting moment.
-If someone wrongs us, a thought such as, “I could punch him,” may escape.
+If someone wrongs us, we may think something along the lines of “I want to punch him.”
 We hate to admit it, but we’ve all done it at some point.

-Though I’ve never heard a critic say this, when complaining about verses like these, I often wonder if they’d prefer a Bible that’s only morally uplifting and inspirational, over one that’s real.
+Though I’ve never heard a critic say this, when complaining about verses like these, I often wonder if they’d prefer a Bible that’s only morally uplifting and inspirational, over one that’s real and relatable.
 Ironically, something like the Christian music they display so much hate for.
 Safe and encouraging.
-In reality, God allowed verses like these for a purpose: to give an unhindered look into the human psyche.
-Being a fan and writer of Christian fiction that’s on the more “edgy” side (one can call it Christian horror), this is essential if we’re to accurately portray humanity.
+In reality, God allowed verses like these to give an unhindered look into the human psyche.
+Being a fan and writer of speculative Christian fiction, this is essential if we’re to accurately portray humanity and the goodness of God.
 God doesn’t endorse dashing infants on rocks just as much as a writer doesn’t endorse murder when they write a death scene.
-A book or story without relatable characters will not affect anyone, so the critic needs to answer why the Bible should be different.
+A book or story without relatable characters will not move anyone, so the critic needs to answer why the Bible should be different.

 In the end, the barbarian the atheist criticises is all of us.
 David’s thoughts offer a reflection of our own.